evan314159/truenas-home-kerberos/README.md

 * TrueNAS server: mytruenas.myhome.lan
 * User: myuser

-I used TailScale and MagicDNS which provides for all our requirements and ensures that I can consistently access the NFSv4 share while remote.
+I used TailScale and MagicDNS which meet all requirements and enable consistent access to the NFSv4 share even while remote.
 If TailScale is used, the settings will be similar to:

-* DNS domain: tailabc123.ts.net
+* DNS domain: tailabc123.ts.net      # Tailnet name
-* Kerberos realm: TAILABC123.TS.NET
+* Kerberos realm: TAILABC123.TS.NET  # Tailnet name in capitals
 * TrueNAS server: mytruenas.tailabc123.ts.net

 A standalone internal DNS can be used instead, and maybe even hosts files in a small enough environment.
 Setup of an internal DNS service or TailScale are outside the scope of this document.